mzhao8/mzhao8.github.io/QUOTES.md

 * “To do the useful thing, to say the courageous thing, to contemplate the beautiful thing: that is enough for one man's life.” ― T.S.
 Eliot, The Use of Poetry and the Use of Criticism

-* "“We shall not cease from exploration
+* “We shall not cease from exploration
     And the end of all our exploring
     Will be to arrive where we started
     And know the place for the first time.”  ― T. S. Eliot, Four Quartets